valbok/QtAVPlayer/README.md

        QTRY_COMPARE(seekPosition, 5000);
        QTRY_COMPARE(seekFrame.pts(), 5.0);

-   No, propbably, you don't get it, it is real accurate seek.
    If there is a frame with needed pts, it will be returned as first frame.

 6. FFmpeg filters: